A Comprehensive Guide to Commonly Used Terms

 3. Finance Terms

-- ROI (Return on Investment): A performance metric used to evaluate the profitability of an investment, calculated as a percentage of the initial cost.
+- ROI (Return on Investment): A performance metric used to evaluate the profitability of an investment.

-- Diversification: A risk management strategy that involves spreading investments across various assets to reduce exposure to any single risk.
+- Diversification: A risk management strategy that involves spreading investments across different assets to reduce exposure to any single risk.

 5. Project Management Terms